murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 }
 ```

 > _The default MSK configuration will not work with Debezium.
 Auto topic creation must be enabled for Debezium to dynamically generate topics based on the schema of the database.
-A replication factor must also be defined, otherwise you will run into a **NOT_ENOUGH_REPLICAS** error_
+Two additional options need to be configured to avoid a **NOT_ENOUGH_REPLICAS** error, the number of in sync replicas, and the replication factor for each message._

 ### database.tf